 "Scandinavian Immigration", Harvard University Library, Immigration to the United States, 1789-1930.

 https://pubs.usgs.gov/fs/2002/0099/report.pdf: (accessed 1 March 2018).

 VanderHill, Warren C. Settling the Great Lakes Frontier: Immigration To Michigan, 1837-1924.
 Lansing, Michigan: Michigan Historical Commission, 1970.

 Pure Michigan Genealogy is a series of posts on researching in Michigan.
-I am posting a blog article every day this week as Michigan celebrates Michigan Week.
-Michigan Week is a time when Michigan celebrates its' heritage.
 The End concludes the series on Michigan Genealogy.
 See below for the full list of posts.